Code-Institute-Submissions/urmv2/personalreadme.md

 arts across the globe.

 The external user goal is to create a platform for user's to learn more about the topics covered within each article.
+While highlighting the previous work conducted by the author.
+Serving as a portfolio.
 To complement this learning experience, other articles that corroborate or could be considered as 'further reading' will be included on each post.